Sony A58 vs Pentax K-70

 It is notable that the K-70 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the Sony A58 does not offer wifi capability.

 The K-70 is a recent model that features in the current product line-up of Pentax.
 In contrast, the Sony A58 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the Sony A58 was succeeded by the Sony A68.
+Further information on the two cameras, as well as related accessories, can be found on the official Sony and Pentax websites.

 Review summary: Sony A58 vs Pentax K-70